metio/yosql/yosql-website/content/sql/frontmatter.md

 ## generateRxJavaApi

 The `generateRxJavaApi` field can be used to overwrite the globally configured `generateRxJavaApi` option.
-Use `generateRxJavaApi` in case you want to enable/disable generating rxjava2 based methods.
+Use `generateRxJavaApi` in case you want to enable/disable generating RxJava based methods.

 ```sql
 -- generateRxJavaApi: false